tradecloud/tradecloud-docs-api-v2/order/buyer/reissue.md

 #### Updated order meta data

 - `erpLastChangeDateTime`: Date and time the order was updated in your ERP system. `DateTime` has ISO 8601 local date/time format `yyyy-MM-ddThh:mm:ss`
-- `erpLastChangedBy`: the user name as known in your ERP system who updated this order
+- `erpLastChangedBy`: he user email or user name as known in your ERP system who updated this order